Q: I lost a court case. Is it worth trying to file an appeal without an attorney?A:

 If a magistrate, rather than a judge, heard the witnesses and made the original decision in your case, you will make your first appeal to the magistrate's supervising judge.
-You must object to the magistrate's decision, provide transcripts of the magistrate trial, and provide a full explanation of the errors made by the magistrate.
+You must object to the magistrate's decision, provide transcripts of the magistrate trial, and provide a full explanation of the errors the magistrate made.
 If you fail to do this, a court of appeals will not review the magistrate's decisions because the trial judge will not have been able to do so.Q: After I’ve perfected my appeal, what do I do?A:

-You, as well as the other party, will have to write a “brief,” or memo to the court outlining the facts of the case and giving arguments about why the trial court’s decision should or should not be reversed.
+You, as well as the other party, must write a “brief,” or memo to the court outlining the facts of the case and giving arguments about why the trial court’s decision should or should not be reversed.
 Every appellate district has slightly different rules for briefs, and you must strictly comply with these “briefing rules” or risk having your appeal dismissed.
 Appeals are most commonly dismissed because briefs are not filed on time.
 After the briefs for both sides are filed, the parties or their attorneys will give their “oral argument” by answering to a panel of three senior judges about the trial court’s rulings and whether the outcome should be reversed or affirmed.
-If the appeals court affirms the trial court’s ruling, it means that whatever the original court decided stands; if the ruling is reversed, it means that the appeals court found that the trial made a mistake that was serious enough to require some modification, such as a retrial or other revision by the trial judge.
+If the appeals court affirms the trial court’s ruling, it means that whatever the original court decided stands.
+If the ruling is reversed, it means that the appeals court found that the trial made a mistake serious enough to require some modification, such as a retrial or other revision by the trial judge.